Iamproplayer7/lfs_ghost/README.md

 # lfs_ghost

 How does it work?:
 After starting qualifying a lap it starts record a ghost for your vehicle, only records best lap in the session.
-When you finish lap and got recorded ghost it drives by your side to reflect your best driven map.
+When you finish lap and have recorded ghost it drives by your side to reflect your best driven lap.
 <img width="1089" height="645" alt="image" src="https://github.com/user-attachments/assets/d4e16386-fe27-4469-ab7e-6acc49d814d8" />

 How to start script: